talhariaz324/job-listing-backend/README.md

 ### POST `/api/jobs`

-- **Description**: Create a new job that attempts to fetch a random image from Unsplash in the food category.
+- **Description**: Creates a new job to fetch a random image from Unsplash’s food category.
 - **Response**:
-  - If successful, returns the job ID.
+  - On success, returns the job ID.

 ### GET `/api/jobs`

-- **Description**: Fetch a list of all jobs with their statuses.
+- **Description**: Retrieves a list of all jobs with their statuses.
 - **Response**:
   ```json
   [